dcacy/dpc-connections-user-checker/README.md

 1. Edit `connections.properties`, providing the correct Connections host name, as well as an ID and password.

+1. Download `jquery.loadmask.min.js` from [https://github.com/wallynm/jquery-loadmask](https://github.com/wallynm/jquery-loadmask) and copy it to the `public/js` directory.

+1. Download `jquery.loadmask.css` from [https://github.com/wallynm/jquery-loadmask](https://github.com/wallynm/jquery-loadmask) and copy it to the `public/css` directory.

 1. Install dependencies:
 ```
 npm install